Google Listing Verification | Yext Hitchhikers Platform

 At a high level, Google has two methods of verification:

-Automatic Verification: You can apply for this if you are a chain with more than 10 locations with physical locations.
+Bulk Verification: You can apply for this if you are a chain with more than 10 locations with physical locations.
 All of your listings will be published and verified as soon as you update or add them through Yext, unless flagged by Google’s algorithms as suspicious or a duplicate.

 Single Location Verification: You must use this method if you are a business with less than 10 locations or you don’t have a physical presence (e.g., service area business).
 As the name implies, you must do this for each location individually.

 First you need to download and fill out a verification checklist.
 Once it’s completed, you can send it over to your Implementation Manager or Yext Support.
 Your Implementation Manager or Yext Support will provide suggestions to help increase the chances of your request getting approved by Google.
 Once complete, your Implementation Manager or Yext Support will submit an official request to Google on your behalf.
-Google will then make a final call on eligibility for automatic verification.
+Google will then make a final call on eligibility for bulk verification.

 Single Location Verification